About the Bowl

-Established in 1972, the Gatlinburg Thanksgiving Bowl has been bringing high quality football teams to the Great Smoky Mountains for almost forty years.
+Established in 1972, the Gatlinburg Thanksgiving Bowl has been bringing high quality football teams to the Great Smoky Mountains for over forty years.
 Originally, the games were held at Gatlinburg Pittman High School.
 But, as the tournament grew, the games were moved to Mills Park in the 1990’s.

 Beginning in 2014, the Gatlinburg Thanksgiving Bowl is now hosted by Rocky Top Sports World in partnership with the Gatlinburg Highlanders Youth Athletic Association (GHYAA).
 In 2010, there were almost forty teams from ten states involved in the tournament.
 These teams along with their families and friends enjoyed a great weekend of football and fun in the Great Smoky Mountains.